ammon0/lib-ppd/README.md

 *	dyn: textual representation
 *	pexe: serialized representation

+## System Requirements
+*	64-bit system: I make this assumption for simplicity in dealing with object pointers.
+*	I am assuming that the given system does not use the upper byte of its pointers.

 ## Important Classes
 <!--*	`PPDModule`: A compilation unit, standalone or otherwise, Contains static memory information and a list of routines-->
 <!--*	`PPDRoutine`: -->